1Now Naomi had a relative of her husband, a man of noble character of the family of Elimelech, and his name was Boaz.

-3She went, and came and gleaned in the field after the reapers, and she happened to come to the portion of the field belonging to Boaz, who was of the family of Elimelech.
+3So she went, and came and gleaned in the field after the reapers.
+And she happened to come onto the allotted portion of the field belonging to Boaz, who was of the family of Elimelech.

-6The servant who was set over the reapers answered, “It is the Moabite woman who came back with Naomi out of the country of Moab.
+6The young man who was set over the reapers answered and said, “She is the Moabite woman who returned with Naomi from the country of Moab,

-8Then Boaz said to Ruth, “Listen, my daughter.
+8Then Boaz said to Ruth, “Listen carefully, my daughter.
 Do not go to glean in another field, and do not go from here, but stay here close to my young women.

 9Let your eyes be on the field that they reap, and go after them.
 Have I not commanded the young men not to touch you?
 When you are thirsty, go to the vessels and drink from that which the young men have drawn.”

-13Then she said, “Let me find favor in your eyes, my lord, because you have comforted me and because you have spoken kindly to your servant, though I do not have the standing of one of your servant girls.”
+13Then she said, “Let me find favor in your eyes, my lord, because you have comforted me and because you have spoken to the heart of your servant, though I do not have the standing of one of your female servants.”

-14At meal time Boaz said to her, “Come here and eat of the bread and dip your morsel in the vinegar.”
-She sat beside the reapers and he passed parched grain to her, and she ate and was satisfied, and left some of it.
+14And at mealtime Boaz said to her, “Come here and eat of the bread and dip your piece of bread in the wine-vinegar.”
+So she sat beside the reapers and he passed roasted grain to her, and she ate and was satisfied, and had some left over.

-15When she had risen up to glean, Boaz commanded his young men, saying, “Let her glean even among the sheaves and do not reproach her.
+15And when she got up to glean, Boaz commanded his young men, saying, “Let her glean even among the sheaves and do not reproach her.

-16Also pull out some for her from the bundles and leave it, and let her glean, and do not rebuke her.”
+16And pull out, yes, pull out some for her from the bundles and leave it for her to glean, and do not rebuke her.”

-17So she gleaned in the field until evening and she beat out what she had gleaned, and it was about an ephah of barley.
+17So she gleaned in the field until evening, then she beat out what she had gleaned, and it was about an ephah of barley.

-23So she stayed close to the young women of Boaz to glean to the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.
+23So she stayed close to Boaz’s young women in order to glean until the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.